dojo/site/content/blog/en/building-dojo-app.md

 export const initCart = createProcess('init-cart', [initCartCommand]);
 ```

-Here we set up a basic `initCartCommand` that initializes state with an empty array of `drinks` and a `total` of zero.
+Here we set up a basic `initCartCommand` that initializes state with an empty array of `drinks` and a `total` price of zero.
 The `total` is just the total cost of the `drinks` in the cart.

 ### Add to Cart